-Add these things to do in Turks & Caicos with kids to your family itinerary!
+Add these things to do in Turks and Caicos with kids to your family itinerary!
 Famous for its white-sand beaches, world-class snorkeling, and shallow, clear waters, this Caribbean island is perfect for your next getaway.
 From extreme water sports on scenic beaches to spotting wildlife with your children, there’s surely no shortage of activities for all ages here.
-Grace Bay Beach beckons travelers far and wide to its shores, for example, while the Flamingo Pond Overlook in North Caicos offers kids a once-in-a-lifetime experience.
 When it comes to traveling to Turks & Caicos, though, it’s always better to have a plan, especially since there are so many options!
-That’s why we recommend reading this list of 6 Things To Do With Kids In Turks & Caicos.
-Sourced from our Facebook group, we’ve included parent-approved suggestions and other tips for families traveling to Turks & Caicos.
+That’s why we recommend reading this list of 6 Fun Things To Do In Turks & Caicos With Kids.
+We’ve included parent-approved suggestions and other tips for families traveling to Turks & Caicos from families who have been there.
 Keep reading for inspiration for your next tropical trip!

 Sunbathe on Grace Bay Beach